DomBom16/zenif/README.md

    git push origin feature/your-feature-name
    ```

-7. **Create a Pull Request**: Go to the FluxUtils repository on GitHub and create a new pull request from your feature branch.
+7. **Create a Pull Request**: Go to the Zenif repository on GitHub and create a new pull request from your feature branch.

 Please ensure your code adheres to the project's coding standards and includes appropriate documentation.
 We appreciate your contribution!

 ## Testing

-FluxUtils uses unittest for its test suite.
+Zenif uses unittest for its test suite.
 We encourage contributors to write tests for new features and bug fixes.
-The `fluxutils/tests/decorators/test1.py` provides a good example of how to structure tests.
+The `zenif/tests/decorators/test1.py` provides a good example of how to structure tests.

 ## Versioning

-FluxUtils follows [Semantic Versioning](https://semver.org/).
+Zenif follows [Semantic Versioning](https://semver.org/).
 The version number is structured as MAJOR.MINOR.PATCH:

 - MAJOR version increments denote incompatible API changes,
 - MINOR version increments add functionality in a backwards-compatible manner, and